mjlearn13/mjlearn13/README.md

     The Frontend Developer Career Path - Scrimba Certificate
 </a>

-- Associate in Specialised Technology Degree in PC and Network Technology
+- Associate in Specialised Technology Degree in PC and Network Technology - Allentown Business School

 ## Socials
 <a href="https://www.linkedin.com/in/mjlearn13/">